Expert Legal Guidance You Can Trust

 - Court order: A judge orders legal paternity in a paternity action.

 - Legitimation: Mother and biological father marry after the child is born and update birth records.

 Paternity cases or paternity actions that enter the courtroom are often similar to the following scenarios:

 - A woman who is pregnant or who has a child seeks financial support from the biological father of the child

 - A man who has reason to believe he is the biological father of a child seeks time-sharing and custody rights

 - A man who believes he is not the father of a child wishes to contest child support orders

 - A child wishes to determine his or her biological father and to access his or her right to parental support

 Find a Skilled Paternity Attorney For Your Case

 K. Dean Kantaras is board certified in marital and family law by the Florida Bar.
 With offices in Clearwater and Palm Harbor, we are proud to serve our community with excellence advocacy and representation for family law matters.
 Even with the advent of cutting edge DNA testing procedures, navigating a paternity action can be a tricky and emotional experience.
-The skilled Clearwater matrimonial attorneys at the Law Offices of K. Dean Kantaras, P.A. can help guide you through the process.
+The skilled Clearwater attorneys at the Law Offices of K. Dean Kantaras, P.A. can help guide you through the process.